 At the end of each academic year, the clinical faculty meets as a group to review each student's progress.
 This is done for all students who have not yet completed their Ph.D.
-The material we examine includes an updated resume and an annual activities report provided by the student (see "Evaluation Forms" folder in Program Requirements in USC Clinical Science Program google drive; the form will be distributed by the Program Specialist and students will be provided a due date prior to the end of classes of the second semester.
-We are now using Qualtrics, but recommend keeping the information in a Word document for yourself for easy updating).
-Other data sources include course grades, written evaluations from clinical supervisors and research advisors, audit record of student's charting and documentation at the PSC, summary of hours from Time2Track, and TA evaluations from students and faculty.
-In addition, we oftentimes obtain reports from all faculty members who have had contact with the student, in a class, or on their guidance committee.
-In addition, the student's advisor provides a paragraph detailing student progress over the past year, and the advisor should complete the Research and Professional Competencies form with the student (see "Evaluation Forms" folder on the google drive).
+The material we examine includes an updated documentation at the PSC, summary of hours from Time2Track, TA evaluations from students and faculty, and reports from other faculty members who have had contact with the student.
+In addition, the student's advisor provides a paragraph detailing student progress over the past year, and completes the Research and Professional Competencies form for the student (see "Evaluation Forms" folder on the google drive).